nyutiz/SelfONTerminal/README.md

 ### Password Manager

 To access the Password Manager, select option `1`.
-Ensure that a database is loaded before accessing the Password Manager.
+Ensure that a database is loaded before accessing the Password Manager. (not implemented yet)

 ### Task Manager

 To access the Task Manager, select option `2`.
-Ensure that a database is loaded before accessing the Task Manager.
+Ensure that a database is loaded before accessing the Task Manager. (not implemented yet)

 ### Database Manager